DilaraUcar/the-hangman-game/README.md

 Steps taken to deploy project to Heroku:
 - Commit and push all code to GitHub from GitPod.
 - Create an [Heroku](https://heroku.com) account.
-- Press on Create New App.
+- Click on Create New App.
 - Add name to your app and choose your region.
 - Navigate to settings and add Conf Vars PORT 8000 and Buildpacks Python and Node.js.
 - Navigate to deploy on the top of the page and search github repo and the connect.